-2. Yamnuska Bow Valley East Corridor
+9.2.2 Yamnuska Bow Valley East Corridor

 Mitigation alternatives should focus on reducing WVCs in this highly problematic area, the highest rate of WVC in the entire study area.
-The site is has high local and regional conservation significance and highway mortality Transportation mitigation options are few.
+The site has high local and regional conservation significance and highway mortality but transportation mitigation options are few.
 It will be difficult to install below-grade passage at this site, therefore above-grade mitigation is required.